 Let me explain…

 Price “undershoot” and you missed the trade.
-This occurs when the market comes close to the support and resistance line, but not closes enough.
+This occurs when the market comes close to the support and resistance line, but not close enough.

 An example: OF PRICE UNDERSHOOT

-Price “overshoots” and assume support and resistance is broken
+Price “overshoots” and assume support and resistance are broken

-This happens when the market breaks support and resistance level and you assume it’s broken.
+This happens when the market breaks support and resistance levels and you assume it’s broken.
 Thus, we trade the breakout but only to realize it’s a false breakout.
-THIS TYPE OF PRICE ACTION CALLED UPTHUST AND SPRING
+THIS TYPE OF PRICE ACTION IS CALLED UPTHRUST AND SPRING

 Let’s DO AN EXAMPLE OF PRICE OVERSHOOT